-Consistent with the Compensation Committee's goal of aligning executive compensation with long-term Company performance and with the Compensation Committee's guiding principle that a majority of the long-term incentives should be performance-based, and that all long-term incentives should be equity-based, the Compensation Committee determined to award PRSUs and RSUs to the NEOs in 2021.
+Consistent with the Compensation Committee's goal of aligning executive compensation with long-term Company performance and with the Compensation Committee's guiding principle that a majority of the long-term incentives should be performance-based, and that all long-term incentives should be equity-based, the Compensation Committee determined to award PRSUs and RSUs to the NEOs in 2024.

-These awards were designed to motivate our executives to remain with the Company, achieve strong long-term operational performance and increase shareholder value.
+These awards are designed to motivate our executives to remain with the Company, achieve strong longterm operational performance and increase shareholder value.
 PRSUs tie executives' interests to the interests of shareholders by focusing and rewarding our executives for achieving key financial objectives that link to the creation of shareholder value.
 RSUs provide a retention incentive as they vest solely based on continued service, and upon vesting they provide an ownership stake in the Company.
 They also further align the interests of the executives with those of the Company's shareholders as the executives generally have the same long-term economic benefits and risks as those of a shareholder.

-All NEO awards in 2021 were made under the Callaway Golf Company Amended and Restated 2004 Incentive Plan, as amended (the "2004 Plan").
+All NEO awards in 2024 were made under our 2022 Incentive Plan (the "2022 Plan").